St Vrain Mountain Trail (12,162′), Front Range

-The St Vrain Mountain trail straddles the border between the Indian Peaks Wilderness Area (south) and Rocky Mountain National Park (north).
-It stands just east of the Continental Divide with views across the Middle St Vrain Creek drainage and Wild Basin Area of Rocky Mountain National Park.
+The St Vrain Mountain trail is located just outside the border of the Indian Peaks Wilderness Area to the south, and Rocky Mountain National Park to the north.
+The trail climbs steeply heading west, just east of the Continental Divide, with views across the Middle St Vrain Creek drainage and the Wild Basin Area of Rocky Mountain National Park.

 - Trailhead: St Vrain Mountain